 Here’s the problem we were wrestling with.
-Just a week to revisit old stamping grounds on the South Coast, down the Pacific Highway from Sydney.
+Just a week to revisit old stamping grounds on the South Coast, down Princes Highway from Sydney.
 It’s possible, but not desirable, to drive down and back in six days, but a better idea presented itself: fly to Merimbula on Rex Aviation, rent a car and take a leisurely drive back to Sydney, spending a couple of nights in some key places.

 The plan worked perfectly.
 Road conditions on the Pacific Highway have improved since 50-plus years ago, when it was a single lane each way; you had to queue for the punt at Bateman’s Bay and brave Bulli Pass with the car radiator boiling.
 It was certainly an adventure in those times.

 Today it’s different.
 Apart from the beautiful coastal and inland scenery, with lakes dotting the landscape, there’s another surprise in store.
 The whole region has become a foodie haven, the emphasis being on fresh farm produce, cheese, artisan bakeries, excellent coffee in the many new cafés and of course, seafood.

 The oysters at Wharf Road Restaurant in Nowra are a perfect example of the region's delicious seafood

 The clean southern waters provide a bounty of fish, lobster, mussels and naturally oysters.
 These are some of the best we’ve ever eaten, and that’s after touring Tasmania several times.
 The main variety is Sydney Rock oysters, big and plump compared with those grown on the north coast thanks to the cool fresh waters and cleansing tides.

 Couple that with the new wave of wineries springing up all over the place, and you now have what is arguably Australia’s most enjoyable foodie tour, from Eden to Kiama.
 Here are just a few of the highlights.